axelerant/testimonials-widget/readme.txt

 == Screenshots ==

-1. Admin interface (in WordPress 3.2)
+1. Admin interface (WordPress 3.2)
+2. Add new testimonial
-2. 'Testimonials' widget options (WordPress 3.2)
+3. 'Testimonials' widget options (WordPress 3.2)
-3. A testimonial in the sidebar
+4. A testimonial in the sidebar
+5. Edit testimonial

 == Installation ==